ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 before executing any operations on them.
 See the `:project` ↳ `:use_test_preprocessor` project configuration setting.

+This Ceedling feature uses `gcc`’s preprocessing mode and the `cpp` preprocessor tool to strip down / expand test files and headers to their applicable content which can then be processed by Ceedling and CMock.
+These tools must be in your search path if Ceedling’s preprocessing is enabled.

+**Ceedling’s features are directly tied to the features and output of `gcc` and `cpp`.
+The default Ceedling tool definitions for these should not be redefined for other toolchains.
+It is highly unlikely to work for you.**

+#### Preprocessing of your test files

 When preprocessing is enabled for test files, Ceedling will expand preprocessor statements in test files before generating test runners from them.

+**_Note:_** Conditional directives _inside_ test case functions do not require Ceedling’s preprocessing ability.
+Assuming your code is correct, the C preprocessor within your toolchain will do the right thing.

+Test file preprocessing by Ceedling is applicable primarily when conditional preprocessor directives generate the `#include` statements for your test file and/or enclose full test case functions.
+Ceedling will not be able to properly discover your `#include` statements and test case functions unless they are plainly available in an expanded version of your test file.
+Ceedling’s preprocessing abilities provide that expansion.

+#### Preprocessing of mockable header files

 When preprocessing is enabled for mocking, Ceedling will expand preprocessor statements in header files before generating mocks from them.

-This ability uses `gcc`’s preprocessing mode and the `cpp` preprocessor tool to strip down / expand test files and headers to their applicable content which can then be processed by Ceedling and CMock.
-These tools must be in your search path if Ceedling’s preprocessing is enabled.
-Further, Ceedling’s features are directly tied to these tools' abilities and options.
-These tools should not be redefined for other toolchains.
+CMock requires a clear look at function definitions and types in order to do its work.

+Header files with preprocessor directives and conditional macros can easily obscure details from CMock’s simplisitic C parser.
+Advanced C projects tend to rely on preprocessing directives and macros to accomplish everything from build variants to OS calls to register access to managing proprietary language extensions.

+Mocking is often most useful in complicated code bases.
+As such Ceedling’s preprocessing abilities tend to be quite necessary to properly expand header files so CMock can parse them.

 ### Execution time (duration) reporting in Ceedling operations & test suites